-What it all comes down to is this: seeing things from the customer’s perspective.
+What it all comes down to is this: see things from the customer’s perspective.

-Mole Street is a HubSpot website design and development agency focused on building sites that communicate clearly and convert new business.
+Mole Street does growth-driven design in HubSpot, and we focus on designing and developing sites that communicate clearly and convert new business.

-From our perspective, goal-driven design choices lead to better conversion.
+From our perspective, goal-driven design choices lead to better conversions.